A girl sitting on rocks beside a clear, turquoise stream in a rocky canyon with plants and a mountain in the background.

 Portugal Adventure

-You're heading to Portugal for two weeks of surf, mountains, medieval villages, and everything in between.
-This trip takes you from Lisbon's beaches to the peaks of Gerês, so you'll need to pack for variety: coastal days, mountain hikes, city exploration, and a few nicer dinners out.
+You're heading to Portugal for nine days of mountain hikes, waterfall swims, medieval villages, and vibrant cities.
+This trip takes you from Lisbon's historic neighbourhoods through mountain villages to Gerês National Park, ending in Porto.
+You'll need to pack for variety - city exploration, mountain hiking, natural pool swimming, and a few dinners.

 Trip dates: May to September